Natnael243/Natnael243/README.md

 ---

-> 💡 _“Code is like humor.
+> “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House_